-If case has ILI symptoms, a negative COVID-19 test, and no known contact with a COVID-19 case, case will be excluded until case is symptom free for twenty-four (24) hours without the use of fever-reducing medication.
-Otherwise, during the COVID-19 outbreak, ILI exclusion is the same as the COVID-19 exclusion.
+If case has a negative COVID-19 test, a positive test for ILI or other infection, and no known contact with a COVID-19 case, case will be excluded until case is symptom free for twenty-four (24) hours without the use of fever-reducing medication.
+Otherwise, during the COVID-19 outbreak, ILI exclusion is the same as the COVID-19 exclusion if COVID-19 is not ruled out and case tests positive for influenza.